alexioualex9/Pose-Aware-Multimodal-Automatic-Tagging-on-Greek-Traditional-Music/README.md

 Greek traditional music performances often combine multiple sources of information, including movement, posture, visual context, and musical content.
 This project focuses on building computational tools that can process such information and support automatic semantic analysis and tagging.
+Audio analysis is borrowed from this initial project done on Lyra Dataset: https://github.com/pxaris/ccml/tree/main.

 The current repository includes: